GabrielTrier/ece-devops-trier-malloi/README.md

     kubectl apply -f service.yaml
     kubectl apply -f persistentvolume.yaml
     kubectl apply -f persistentvolumeclaim.yaml
-## 6. Istio

-## 7. Monitoring with Prometheus and Grafana
+## 6. Monitoring with Prometheus and Grafana

-Navigate to the k8 folder to apply all files (just like in section 5) aswell as the `servicemonitor.yaml`:
+Navigate to the k8 folder to apply all files (just like in section 5) plus the `servicemonitor.yaml`:
     kubectl apply -f servicemonitor.yaml

-To access prometheus on the web: `kubectl port-forward service/prometheus-server 9090:80` .
+To access prometheus on the web: `kubectl port-forward service/prometheus-server 9090:80`.

 Then, you can access the Prometheus dashboard at http://localhost:9090.